 How Do Wild Tortoises Get Protein?

 Wild omnivorous tortoises get their protein by consuming slugs, tadpoles, snails, and insects.
-If they can find a carcass with fresh-enough meat, they may consume it, but it’s rare.
+If they can find a carcass with sufficiently fresh meat, they may consume it, but it’s rare.

 According to the University of South Florida, juvenile tortoises don’t venture far from their burrow to search for food.